zenntenn/IdrisLibs/SequentialDecisionProblems/README.md

       problems can completely spoil this behavior and bring back the execution times of the naive implementation from the core theory.

+    * Can we re-gain linear complexity by re-implementing `Viable` (and the computation of trajectories) in a tabulated, tail-recursive form?